ballerina-platform/module-ballerinax-confluent.cavroserdes/README.md

 ## Useful links

+- For more information go to the [confluent.cavroderdes](https://central.ballerina.io/ballerinax/confluent.cavroserdes/latest) library.
 - Discuss code changes of the Ballerina project in [ballerina-dev@googlegroups.com](mailto:ballerina-dev@googlegroups.com).
 - Chat live with us via our [Discord server](https://discord.gg/ballerinalang).
 - Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.